Shirakumo/lichat-protocol/README.md

 ##### 5.5.2 Listing All Users of a Channel
 The list of users currently in a channel can be retrieved by the `users` update, after which the server acts as follows:

+1. If the user is not in the named channel, a `not-in-channel` update is sent back and the request is dropped.
 1. A list of the users in the channel is recorded.
 1. A `users` update with the same `id` as the request is sent back with the `users` field set to the list of names of users that were recorded.

 ##### 5.5.3 Requesting Information About a User
 Finally, information about a particular user can be retrieved by the `user-info` update, after which the server acts as follows:

+1. If the user is not connected and no profile for the user exists, a `no-such-user` update is sent back and the request is dropped.
 1. A `user-info` update with the same `id` as the request is sent back with the `connections` field set to the number of connections the user object has associated with it and with the `registered` field set to `T` if the user has a profile associated with it.

 ### 6. Protocol Extension